ThiagoDiasV/computer-store-api/README.md

     (venv) docker-compose up --build

-This command above will create and migrate database, run unit tests and run the server.
+This command above will:
+- Create and migrate database
+- Ask you to create a superuser
+- Run unit tests
+- Run server

 Now you will be able to navigate through the Silvertec API.